BoFEP & OTHER AWARDS

 Nominators should complete the nomination form and submit it in confidence

-by July 31 of the year in which a BoFEP Bay of Fundy Science Workshop is being held, to:
+in the year (see workshop page for deadlines) in which a BoFEP Bay of Fundy Science Workshop is being held, to:

 BoFEP Award Nominating Committee